In a Nutshell

 Credit Scores

-It is important to keep a good credit score if you’re interested in improving your financial future.
-As of right now, the average credit score in Washington state is 730.
-This number went up seven points when compared to the year before when the average was 723.
-This is an incredibly impressive median credit score, but there are still plenty of residents with lower scores who are interested in getting help to improve their credit reports.
+Keeping a good credit score is important if you’re interested in improving your financial future.
+The average credit score in Washington state is 722.
+While this is a strong credit score, residents with lower scores can still work to improve their credit reports.

 How TurboDebt Helped Washington State Residents With Debt Relief Last Year

 TurboDebt is committed to helping residents in Washington State.
-As of now, we’ve helped 2,943 total clients, and we have 1,213 clients currently enrolled in our debt relief programs.
-The amount of debt that is enrolled in our programs right now is $28,169,246.
+In 2023, we helped 5,833 total clients, with 2,123 clients currently enrolled in our debt relief programs.
+The total amount of debt that we enrolled in our program last year was $53,848,959.

 Top Types of Debt to Get Relief From in Washington